ciioprof0/stixd/info523/README.md

-# Natural Language Processing (NLP) for Controlled Natural Language (CNL) Development
+# Natural Language Processing (NLP) for Controlled Natural Language (CNL) Customiization

 ## Background
-This presentation explores the application of Natural Language Processing (NLP) techniques in the development of Controlled Natural Languages (CNLs).
+This presentation explores the application of Natural Language Processing (NLP) techniques in the customization of Controlled Natural Languages (CNLs).
 CNLs are simplified versions of natural languages with restricted grammar and vocabulary, designed to reduce ambiguity and complexity.
 The focus is on using NLP to enhance the accuracy and consistency of threat descriptions in Cyber Threat Intelligence (CTI).

 ## Relation to INFO 523 Topics
 Although specific NLP techniques were not discussed in this class, this project builds on the general principles of data mining covered in our coursework.
 It extends these principles to practical applications in developing CNLs tailored for cybersecurity, demonstrating the interdisciplinary nature of this field.
 NLP = supervised learning; neural nets; corpus; classification (covered);